JNRowe/jnrowe.github.io/articles/fossil.rst

 Speed
 -----

-On the whole ``fossil`` is fast, not ``git`` fast but fast nonetheless.
+On the whole :command:`fossil` is fast, not :command:`git` fast but fast nonetheless.
 Commits do take a disturbingly long time to complete for some reason, but most of the other commands are fast enough.

-Mangling a repository is actually a lot faster with ``fossil`` than any other system I can think of, as you can just throw the power of SQL at it.
+Mangling a repository is actually a lot faster with :command:`fossil` than any other system I can think of, as you can just throw the power of SQL at it.
 You can find some sqlalchemy_ ORM definitions in :file:`/usr/share/doc/fossil/orm` in my packages.

 Conclusion
 ----------

-I mentioned this in this first paragraph, but I don’t see us moving to ``fossil``.
+I mentioned this in this first paragraph, but I don’t see us moving to :command:`fossil`.
 It is a nice system, but it just wouldn’t work for us as is.

-Part of me is tempted to attempt to fix the problems, but then we’d be left with a system that is more obscure than ``fossil``.
+Part of me is tempted to attempt to fix the problems, but then we’d be left with a system that is more obscure than :command:`fossil`.
 If you read the `Fossil Concepts`_ and `Frequently Asked Questions`_ documents you’ll see that the most significant problems for us are actually features for upstream, and that is obviously fine but it does mean upstreaming changes would be impossible.